-A person’s master status is what people first see when entering a new social setting.
+A person’s master status is what people first see about you when entering a new social setting.
 What people see when they see us is for the most part out of our control.
 We all engage in impression management, but some of our ascribed statuses stand out nonetheless.
 Understanding master status means recognizing that situationally one component of our status set may rise above both the other ascribed statuses and even our ascribed statuses.
 Here are some examples.

 - When a 7 foot person walks into a room her/his physical stature is initially the most salient feature noticed by those present.

 Here are some questions concerning master status:

 - Statuses can have varying levels of salience depending upon the social setting.
 In socially homogeneous settings where one’s status set is similar to all others present, how can more nuanced differences become important?